rh-telco-tigers/restoreClusterState/README.md

 9_final_check.sh

-  This is the final check to ensure that all etcd members are up
+  This is the final check to ensure that all etcd members are up.
+Lastly, check the original project you created.
+It should no longer be around since we      restored to a previous point-in-time.